 - Giving evidence or information in connection with proceedings under the Act

 - Doing any other thing for the purposes of or in connection with the Act

 - Making an allegation, whether or not express, that A or another person has contravened the Act

 In short, the Equality Act 2010 provides that an employee will be victimised if they are treated unfairly because they have carried out a protected act.

 Victimisation typically arises in three types of scenarios within the workplace:

-- Where you have brought, or intimated, proceedings against your employer for some form of discrimination or harassment.
+- Where someone has brought, or intimated, proceedings against their employer for some form of discrimination or harassment.

-- Where you have agreed to give evidence in support of a discrimination or harassment claim brought by a work colleague.
+- Where someone has agreed to give evidence in support of a discrimination or harassment claim brought by a work colleague.

-- Where you have made an allegation of discrimination or harassment against your employer but not brought, or intimated, proceedings.
+- Where someone has made an allegation of discrimination or harassment against their employer but not brought, or intimated, proceedings.

-Equally, at the other end of the spectrum, where you have actually submitted a discrimination or harassment claim in the employment tribunal, continuing with tribunal proceedings is as much a protected act as bringing proceedings in the first place (Aston v The Martlet Group Ltd UKEAT/0274/18/BA).
+Equally, at the other end of the spectrum, where someone has actually submitted a discrimination or harassment claim in the employment tribunal, continuing with tribunal proceedings is as much a protected act as bringing proceedings in the first place (Aston v The Martlet Group Ltd).